GiacomoPope/Castryck-Decru-SageMath/README.md

 | `SIKEp751`  | 8.4s  | 6         | 1.75 hours  |

 Where $c$ has been estimated using a MacBook Pro using a Intel Core i7 CPU @ 2.6 GHz. **Note** as $c$ was benchmarked for the *first* oracle calls, these are over-estimates, as the oracle calls are faster as more digits are collected.

-## Deviation from Castryck-Decru Attack

-Roughly: points are now directly computed rather than derived by solving equations.
-This means we can avoid the very slow Grobner basis computation which Sage uses.

-Deviation can be see in the file `richelot_aux.sage` in the functions:

-* `FromProdToJac()`
-* `FromJacToJac()`

-Thanks to [Rémy Oudompheng](https://twitter.com/oudomphe) for deriving and implementing these algorithms.

 ## Speeding SageMath up using a cache